AhilanPonnusamy/LLM-and-AppModernization/Fine-Tuning/README.md

      pip install huggingface_hub
 ```

-2. Fetch the HuggingFace model we created in STEP1
+2. Fetch the HuggingFace model we stored in your Hugging Face account in STEP1

 ```
    from huggingface_hub snapshot_download